MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

-  For example, in the STM32F746G-DISCO Platform, the MicroEJ Architecture Specific Pack UI ``flopi7A21UI.xpfp`` shall be copied and renamed to ``architecture-repository/repository/com/microej/architecture/CM7/CM7hardfp_ARMCC5/flopi7A21-ui-pack/12.0.1/flopi7A21-ui-pack-12.0.1.xpfp``.
+  For example, in the STM32F746G-DISCO Platform, the MicroEJ Architecture Specific Pack UI ``flopi7A21UI.xpfp`` shall be copied and renamed to ``architecture-repository/com/microej/architecture/CM7/CM7hardfp_ARMCC5/flopi7A21-ui-pack/12.0.1/flopi7A21-ui-pack-12.0.1.xpfp``.

-- Copy the Legacy MicroEJ Generic Packs (``.xpfp``) into the correct directory following MicroEJ Naming Convention (see :ref:`pack_import`).
+- Copy the Legacy MicroEJ Generic Packs (``.xpfp`` files) into the correct directory following MicroEJ Naming Convention (see :ref:`pack_import`).

   - Open or extract the MicroEJ Generic Pack (``.xpfp``).